Art+History: Migration

 The Wilderness Road saw nearly 300,000 settlers on their way south through Virginia between 1775-1810.
 Traveling on foot or horseback, some settled along the way, while others continued on to the interior of the nation.
 The Conestoga wagon later became the favorite mode of transportation.

-The Museum’s history exhibit for VA250 celebrates our stage on the Wilderness Road
+The Museum’s history exhibit for VA250 celebrates our place on the Westward expansion